chromaui/learnstorybook.com/content/intro-to-storybook/react/en/get-started.md

 To match the intended design, you'll need to download both the font and icon directories and place its contents inside your `public` folder.

 <div class="aside">
-<p>We’ve used <code>svn</code> (Subversion) to easily download a folder of files from GitHub.
+<p>We’ve used <code>svn</code> (Subversion) to easily download a folder or files from GitHub.
 If you don’t have subversion installed or want to just do it manually, you can grab the folders directly <a href="https://github.com/chromaui/learnstorybook-code/tree/master/public">here</a>.</p></div>

 ```bash
 svn export https://github.com/chromaui/learnstorybook-code/branches/master/public/icon public/icon